jbms/beancount-import/README.md

 4. The source data is missing or cannot be imported, but the posting was manually verified.
 Such postings can be ignored by adding a `cleared: TRUE` metadata field to them.

+## Skipping and ignoring imported entries

+If you are presented with a pending entry that you don't wish to import, you have several options:

+1. You can skip past it by selecting a different transaction in the `Pending` tab, or can skip to the next pending entry by clicking on the button labeled `⏩` or pressing the `]` key.
+This skips it in the current session, but it remains as a pending entry and will be included again if you restart beancount-import.

+2. You can click on the button labeled `Fixme later` or press the `f` key to reset all unknown accounts, and then accept the candidate.
+This will add the transaction to your journal, but with the unknown accounts left as `Expenses:FIXME`.
+This is useful for transactions for which you don't know how to assign an account, or which you expect to match to another transaction that will be generated from data that hasn't yet been downloaded.
+Any transactions in the journal with `Expenses:FIXME` accounts will be included at the end of the list of pending entries the next time you start beancount-import.

+3. You can click on the button labeled `Ignore` or press the `i` key to add the selected candidate to the special "ignored" journal file.
+This is useful for transactions that are erroneous, such as actual duplicates.
+Entries that are ignored will not be presented again if you restart beancount-import.
+   However, if you manually delete them from the "ignored" journal file, they will return as pending entries.

 # Use with an existing Beancount journal